touzet/pampa/README.md

 ## PAMPA LIGHT

-PAMPA LIGHT is designed for rapid and straightforward species identification.
+As the name suggests, PAMPA LIGHT is a streamlined version of PAMPA, focusing on essential features for species identification.
 It takes a set of mass spectra as input and attempts to determine the best taxonomic assignment for each of them.
-The assignment utilizes marker peptides from representative species, which are compiled into peptide tables and taxonomies that are included with the program code.
-These resources can be invoked as preset options for choosing clades.

 ```
 usage: python3 pampa_light.py
 	[-h]